giuseppealfonzetti/armb_experiments/README.md

 renv::restore()
 ```

-Use `make` to run the experiments pipeline from the console or
+Run `make` to run the experiments pipeline from the console or use the
-`Build All` from Rstudio.
+`Build All` button from Rstudio.

 As can be seen in the `Makefile`, running the pipeline creates an
 `output/` folder where all results will be stored, and a `data/` folder